ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 is in the `replaces` data field.
 It is used to edit previously-sent messages, delete previously-sent messages, and adjust reactions to messages to which the client previously reacted.
- If the `replaces` field is absent, the receiver assumes that the current message has not identified any special relationship with another previous message.
+If the `replaces` field is null, the receiver assumes that the current message has not identified any special relationship with another previous message.